somnambulist-tech/form-request-bundle/README.md

 See the `rakit` documentation for more details on how to pass arguments and the available rules.

-__Note:__ all rules must have unique names and by default the existing rules cannot be overridden.
+__Note:__ all rules must have unique names and same names will overwrite any pre-existing

 ## Tests